 That’s one of the reasons I took so long to enroll.
 I kept thinking, every time it rolled around, that “I don’t need that.
 I know what I’m doing.”

 And every year, I saw my friends enrolling and watched their blogs roll right on past mine on the path to success.
 I kid you not!

 When you come across a blogger who has taken EBA, you KNOW IT.
 There’s something uniform about the way they approach blogging.
 I wanted to know it.
 Now I get it!

 I want that for you, too.
 Regardless of what time of year you’re reading this post, I always recommend getting on the Elite Blog Academy mailing list.
 That way you won’t miss the announcement of open enrollment and in the meantime you will receiving helpful blogging advice, including the Blog Structure Blueprint shown below!

 Just imagine where you could be in a year or two?

 Elite Blog Academy should be the tip of the education iceberg for you.
 It’s an intense course that delivers a lot of value, but I guarantee once you go through it, you will be primed and ready for more!!

 Wouldn’t it be nice if this time next year you had worked your way through EBA and were already moving onto some advanced marketing trainings or getting involved in a mastermind full of EBA graduates?

-That’s what I’m doing now!
-I recently joined a VIP version of EBA (and gladly paid a pretty penny to do so) because it’s giving me the chance to work with over 17 other like-minded bloggers who aren’t afraid to DREAM BIG.
+That’s what I did!
+I joined a VIP version of EBA (and gladly paid a pretty penny to do so) because it gave me the chance to work with over 17 other like-minded bloggers who aren’t afraid to DREAM BIG.

-By this time next year, I fully expect to blow my current average monthly earnings out of the water.
+After investing that year in my business, I over doubled my average monthly earnings and went straight to the multiple six figures club.
 And it all started with a stack of courses + the connections I’ve made through EBA.